-School principals are required, under the Health Protection and Promotion Act, R.S.O., 1990, Chapter H7, to report any student that is suspected or confirmed to be ill with a reportable disease to the Medical Officer of Health.
+School principals are required, under the Health Protection and Promotion Act, R.S.O., 1990, Chapter H7, to report any student that is suspected or confirmed to be ill with a disease of public health significance to the Medical Officer of Health.

 Call the Reportable Disease and Outbreak Reporting Line at 1-800-265-7293 ext.
 4752.
 After business hours, on weekends and on statutory holidays, call 1-877-884-8653.